stigi/docker-host/observability/Readme.md

 [Prometheus](https://prometheus.io) collects metrics from a set of defined metrics endpoints.

 I've setup a dedicated `prometheus` network that any container can join from which metrics are to be collected.

+## Grafana

+[Grafana](https://grafana.com) is where all of the observability comes together.
+Here you can add the loki and prometheu integrations, and use them to build the dashboards for whatever you are interested in.